Reading list

 Why is every workplace tyrannical?
 Why must capitalists constantly intensify their exploitation of labour?
 And how can workers best fight today to gain power?

-The demands of workers continue to be scoffed at, and yet in the past year the labour movement has continued to score victories — from the unionization of Amazon and Starbucks workers in the US to the transport worker strikes in the UK.
+The demands of workers continue to be scoffed at, and yet in the past year the labour movement has continued to fight for victories — hot strike summer rolls on!

 Given that the basic social relations have not changed since the dawn of capitalism, studying the history of labor's victories in the past might provide clues to how gains can be won in the future.